 In 2022, the market started turning south just before the Fed began raising rates, partly because the Fed has become more vocal about their future plans.
 Though stark differences exist between the economic climates of the two rate hike cycles—inflation reaching over a 40-year high in 2022, among others— the Fed’s moves sent jitters through the markets in both cycles.

 What Happened to Bonds When the Fed Funds Rate Was Raised from 0%?

-As the Fed gradually raised rates starting in 2015, shorter-term treasury bills moved higher in tandem, while longer-term bonds rose marginally as well.
-As the Fed raises rates more rapidly in 2022, treasury yields of all shapes and sizes are shooting higher in response.
+As the Fed gradually raised rates starting in 2015, short-term treasury bills moved higher in tandem, while long-term bonds rose marginally as well.
+After the Fed rapidly raised rates in 2022, treasury yields of all shapes and sizes are shot higher in response.

 The Fed is raising its benchmark Fed Funds Rate in an attempt to control inflation and stabilize prices in the US.
 Changes to this rate can cause a variety of effects throughout financial markets.
 Some areas of the economy tend to feel head-on impacts from the Fed Funds Rate, while others may experience lighter ripple effects.
 Whatever investments you own or are seeking to acquire, it pays to know the impacts of the Fed Funds Rate so you don’t find yourself “Fighting the Fed”.